chrisandoryan/Plainmaker/README.md

 ### I get it.
 But what should I write in my Python script?

-When creating a Python class that implements `IEncryptorDecryptor` interface, in most cases you will only need to override some of the 4 methods above according to your needs.
+You have to create a Python class that implements `IEncryptorDecryptor` interface.
+Then, in most cases you will only need to override some of the 4 methods above according to your needs.

+For example:
 ```python
 class MyCustomEncryptorDecryptor(IEncryptorDecryptor):
     # Overrides decrypt_http_request() from IEncryptorDecryptor interface